ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 # Ordering Juniper vSRX
 {: #juniper-ordering}

-You can include the Juniper® vSRX service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the Juniper® vSRX service with a new VMware vCenter Server® instance or add the service to your existing VMware® vCenter Server instance.

 You can install multiple instances of Juniper vSRX on the management cluster.
 On a single edge services cluster, you can install only one instance of Juniper vSRX.

+You cannot install Juniper vSRX and Fortigate Virtual Appliance on the same edge services cluster.

 ## Ordering Juniper vSRX for a new instance
 {: #juniper-ordering-new-instance}